ome/infrastructure/ansible/README.md

 If you would like to share your roles with other OME users, please open a PR against this file on GitHub.

+### within playbooks folder ###

+In some cases, roles are not ready to be extracted into separate repositories and deployed to Galaxy.
+In this case, the scope of development roles should be limited by creating a folder containing the set of playbooks for the given functionality and putting all the relevant local roles under a `roles` subfolder.

 Playbooks
 ---------